Prachinburi province: Symbols

 The provincial seal shows the Bodhi tree.
 It symbolizes the first Bodhi tree planted about 2,000 years ago at Wat Si Maha Phot.
 The provincial colors are red and yellow.
 Red symbolises the land and yellow, Buddhism.

 The provincial tree is the Bodhi tree (Ficus religiosa).
 The provincial flower is the cork tree (Millingtonia hortensis).
+The cyprinid fish Cyclocheilichthys enoplos is the provincial fish.

 Administrative divisions

 Provincial government

-The province is divided into seven districts (amphoes).
-These are further divided into 65 subdistricts (tambons) and 658 villages (mubans).
+The province is divided into seven districts (amphoes), which are further divided into 65 subdistricts (tambons) and 658 villages (mubans).

-The missing numbers 4 and 5 as well as 10 to 12 are districts split off to form Sa Kaeo province.

 Local government

 As of 26 November 2019 there are: one Prachinburi Provincial Administration Organisation (ongkan borihan suan changwat) and 13 municipal (thesaban) areas in the province.
 Prachinburi has town (thesaban mueang) status.
 Further 12 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 56 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Transport

 Roads

 The main road through Prachinburi is Route 319.
 While Route 319 does not lead directly to other major centers, along with Route 33 it leads to Nakhon Nayok, and along with Routes 314 and 304 it leads to Bangkok.